Jousters

-The Jousters, formally the Almighty Taylor Street Jousters, were a Chicago street gang that originally started on the Near West Side and then later branched out to the north side of the city as well.
+The Taylor Street Jouster Nation was a Chicago street gang that originally started on the Near West Side and then later branched out to the north side of the city as well.
 Their name is a reference to the medieval sport of jousting.
-They later became part of the People Nation multi-gang alliance.

 Origins

 Some sources have the Jousters forming in the 1960s, but evidence has come to light recently, that seems to point to the fact that the Taylor Street Jousters started in the 1950s, around the area of Taylor and Oakley in Little Italy, Chicago, Illinois.
 One piece of that evidence is a photograph of members called Little Bill and Big Bill at the Sabers club on Western Avenue in 1959, and another piece of evidence is of old youth workers from the 1950s, mentioning the Jousters by name, when talking about the racial issues between Italian, Mexican, Puerto Rican and Black youths, within the Near West Side community in the late 1950s, and what they said, gave the impression that the Jousters had been around for a number of years prior to that point.
-They are believed to have been founded by Pete Bianco, other original members were Loco, Juan, Rocky, Mouse, Tito, Little Joe, Nick and Victor.
+They are believed to have been founded by Pete Bianco; other original members were Loco, Juan, Rocky, Mouse, Tito, Little Joe, Nick and Victor.
 The ethnic makeup of the Taylor Jousters was primarily Italian and Mexican.

 The Jouster's main symbols of representation were a medieval knight's helmet, two crossed lances and a simple cross with four slashes above, that was used in their graffiti, murals, gang business cards and on gang sweaters.
 Their original colors were a light blue and white and then in 1967, they changed their colors to Navy blue and baby blue sported together.